gohugoio/hugo/content/en/functions/where.md

 {{ $pages := where site.RegularPages "Type" "in" site.Params.mainSections }}
 ```

-If the user has not set this config parameter in their site config, it
-will default to the *section with the most pages*.
+If the user has not set this configuration parameter in their site configuration, it will default to the *section with the most pages*.

 The user can override the default: